-German dramaturg Marion Tiedtke made her Royal Opera debut in 2009 on Tristan und Isolde with director Christof Loy.
+German dramaturg Marion Tiedtke made her Royal Opera debut in 2009 on Tristan und Isolde, directed by Christof Loy.

 Since 2007 Tiedtke has been Professor and Director of Theatre at the University of Music and the Performing Art in Frankfurt am Main, and was Dean of the Faculty of Performing Arts there 2011–14.
 She is a member of the Hessian Film and Media Academy and of the Berlin Academy of Performing Arts, and since 2014 has been on the jury for the Gertrud-Eysoldt-Ring theatre prize.